-In the active growing season, i.e. in the Spring, fertilize it mildly with a succulent fertilizer in a month.
-As it grows slowly in the Winter months, and dormant in the Summer months, so hold off on fertilizing in those months.
+In the active growing season, i.e. in the Spring, fertilize it mildly with a succulent fertilizer for a month.
+As it grows slowly in the winter months and is dormant in the Summer months, so holds off on fertilizing in those months.

-If you overwater your succulents, it may suffer from fungal disease, and Crassula Perforata is not different.
+If you overwater your succulents, they may suffer from fungal disease, and Crassula Perforata is no different.
 So try to never overwater.

-In overwatering situations, the leaves will fall easily than a normal plant.
+In overwatering situations, the leaves will fall more easily than a normal plant.

 The Crassula Perforata may suffer from Mealybugs, Vine Weevil, and aphids.
 Mealybugs show up as tiny white insects that have a cotton-like look to them.
 You can remove them using insecticidal soap or a mixture of liquid dish soap and water.

-Vine Weevils are flightless black beetles, which damages the plant most in the day time.
+Vine Weevils are flightless black beetles, which damage the plant most in the daytime.
 If you see C-shaped holes wilted or yellow leaves, these are the signs of Vine Weevils.
 To prevent Vine Weevils use Sprinkle Diatomaceous Earth or grits at the base of the plant.

 Aphids are tiny pests in different colors.
 You will find them on the underside of the leaves.
 Use insecticidal soap or orange guard spray to prevent them.